guillemgt/smearn/README.md

 At the moment, the library can only be used to create feedforward neural networks for supervised learning, and I have no intention of expanding its functionality to handle recurrent neural networks or unsupervised learning.
 However, with how the library has been set up, expanding it to handle these extra functionalities would be straightforward.
 Moreover, needless to say, there are many better alternatives.

+The documentation for the project can be found [here](https://guillemgt.github.io/smearn/).